ollej/GoldQuest/appengine-web/README.md

 Makes the hero look for a monster and fight it to the death.

  * hero - Object, the new values of the hero
+   * health - The maximum health of the hero.
    * hurt - Integer, amount of hurt the hero has received.
    * kills - Integer, the number of monsters the hero has killed.
    * alive - Boolean, true if the hero is still alive.